megahomyak/quick_resources/README.md

 Every resource listed here **should be** free and easy to understand.

-It is **desirable** that each resource here has an exercise right on the resource page.
+It is **highly likely** that every resource here has practice right next to theory.
+When adding new resources, prefer resources with practice.

 * [Git](https://git-scm.com/)
     + https://learngitbranching.js.org/ - nice visuals, on-site practice